andresvanegas19/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 long as the MySQL database server allows the connections over the network, and they have the database credentials.

+### Log Shipping en SQL Server
+Log Shipping is the process by which we Backup, Copy and Restore the transaction log from a Database located on one server to another server(s): Because in case of a failure in one of our servers, having these backups allows us to quickly recover our Databases in contingency servers

+we create a backup of our transaction log(s), copy it to a secondary server and in case of failure we lift this backup.
+But be careful, the process of lifting the secondary server is not done automatically, we must do it ourselves.

+1 Primary Database, 1 Primary Server, 1 Secondary Database, 1 Secondary Server and 1 Monitoring Server.
+The last one is optional, but it allows to manage more effectively the processes that are carried out.

+- Backup the Primary Database Transaction Log
+- Copy the backup made to the secondary server.
+- Restore the backup to the Secondary Database.

 ## Single point of failure (SPOF)
  is a part of a system that, if it fails, will stop the entire system from working.